kalypso-glitch/docana-project-report-template/README.md

 (Mucan & Özgüven, 2022)
 "Social media websites are designed to be widely accessible and initially attract homogeneous populations, so it is not uncommon to find groups using websites to segregate themselves according to nationality, age, educational level, or other factors that typically segment society, even if that was not the intention of the designers (Boyd & Ellison, 2008) Boyd, D., & Ellison, N. (2008).
 Social network sites: Definition, history, and scholarship.
 Journal of Computer-Mediated Communication, 13, 210-230. http://doi.org/gzn"
-"it was found that as levels of education and income increase social media use also increases." also backed by (Hruska & Maresova, 2020)
+"it was found that as levels of education and income increase social media use also increases." also backed by (Hruška & Maresova, 2020)

 ## Dataset